vtenfys/bacpac/README.md

 bacpac
 ======

-bacpac is a backup and restore script for [Arch Linux] packages installed using pacman and pacman's configuration data.
+bacpac is a backup and restore script for [Arch Linux]'s pacman configuration data and manually installed packages.

 [Arch Linux]: https://www.archlinux.org/